irs1318dev/Fauxbot/Robot Programming Guide.md

 * Simple: which is "true" whenever the button is actively being pressed, and "false" (off) otherwise.
 A simple button would typically be used for spinning an intake roller while trying to pick up a ball.
 * Toggle: which is "true" from the time that it is first pressed until the next time it is pressed, and then false until it is pressed again.
 A toggle button could be used for enabling the vision system, though we often use a click button instead.
 * Click: which is true the first time we run an update after each time the button is pressed, and false until the button has been released and pressed again).
 A click button would typically be used for shooting a ball or lifting an arm.

+#### Tasks
+Tasks are used to control operations or groups of operations that run until a certain condition is met.
+They are used within Macros and Autonomous Routines and can be composed together to perform complex actions.
+Tasks themselves should aim to be relatively simple and only accomplish on thing if possible - this helps prevent code duplication later.
+An example of a single task is "DriveDistanceTask", which drives forward for a specified distance, or "DriveTimedTask" which drives forward for a specified length of time.

+Tasks implement the IControlTask interface, and typically extend from the ControlTaskBase class.
+Tasks apply settings to one or more operations.
+Every ~20ms, the update function is called to update the settings based on the criteria defined in the task.
+Before running update, the hasCompleted function is called to check whether the task should end.

 #### UserDriver
 The UserDriver represents the driver and co-driver operating the robot using joysticks and button pads.
 The user driver is in charge of reading from the joysticks and button pads, and then using the ButtonMap schema to translate the individual actions taken on the joystick into Operations and Macro Operations.
 The UserDriver is used during Teleop mode.